wilfriedbarth/wb-blog/src/pages/til/2017-05-11-preventing-mutation-in-redux-reducers/index.md

 ---
-title: "Preventing Mutation in Redux Reducers"
+title: 'Preventing Mutation in Redux Reducers'
-description: "TIL how to prevent state mutations in redux reducers"
+description: 'TIL how to prevent state mutations in redux reducers'
-keywords: ["Redux", "Reducer", "Mutation", "Object.assign"]
+keywords: ['Redux', 'Reducer', 'Mutation', 'Object.assign']
-date: "2017-05-11"
+date: '2017-05-11'
 ---

 The other day I was working on a React/Redux project when I discovered that